 Pink Lemonade Blueberry - mid-late to late-season, Upright to 5 ft tall medium-sized, glossy, bright pink fruit.
 Bright orange fall foliage fades to deep red, making this shrub a great choice for a colorful autumn garden.
 Wintertime twigs are a dusky reddish-brown.
-USDA zones 4 to 8. (available in 1 and 3 gal)
+USDA zones 4 to 8. (sold out until May)

 Sunshine Blue - Mid-late with medium berries and compact bush to 3 ft.
 This semi-dwarf, versatile evergreen blueberry features showy hot pink flowers that fade to white in spring, yielding large crops of delicious berries.
-Tolerates higher pH soils better than many other blueberries and it is self-pollinizing.
+Tolerates higher pH soils better than many other blueberries and it is self-pollinating.
 A great plant for patios and gardens here in the Pacific Northwest.
 USDA zones 5 to 10.
-(1 gal)
+(1 and 3 gal)

 Black (Mountain) Huckleberry (Vaccinium membranaceum) -- Upright, spreading bush 3 to 5 ft high.
 It is native to western North America where it can be found from the mountains next to the Pacific Ocean in the west, to the Rocky Mountains in the east.
 A very productive plant with small and flavorful berries with a color ranging from red through bluish-purple to almost black.
-The fruit is great wildlife attractor or a favorite for wild berry recipes.
-(1 gal)
+The fruit is great wildlife attractor or a favorite for wild berry recipes. (sold out)